Whether you manage your own investments or pay someone to manage them for you, it makes sense to get a second opinion, an investment analysis.

 There is no charge or obligation for our first meeting.
-During the meeting, we review your financial situation, discuss whether a portfolio review makes sense and agree on the cost.
+During the meeting, we review your financial situation, discuss whether an investment analysis makes sense and agree on the cost.
 You owe nothing if you decide not to use our services.

 Keep in mind that:

-- A portfolio review is not a financial plan.
+- An investment analysis is not a financial plan.
 It will not examine whether your investments are or will be sufficient to meet any financial goal.
 We can provide that type of plan but at a greater cost.